-One of the most important regulations at the European, and even at a global, level is the EU-Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
-More specifically, this directive includes standards for data protection and privacy policy within the European Union on issues such as the "Right of access".
+One of the most important regulations at the European, and even at a global, level is the EU-Directive 95/46/EC on the protection of individuals with regard to the processing of

 3) Regulation (EC) No 45/2001

 The European Regulation No 45/2001 concerns the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
 The Regulation refers to (Data Protection Officers, 2005) what is 'personal data' and 'processing of personal data', and who is the 'controller', 'recipients', 'processor' and 'third party' users of the personal data.
 Moreover, the Regulation specifies the how the personal data should be processed and collected